rovingpen/path-of-the-kings/chapter-12.md

 "I refuse," Rin growled.
 "No matter what happens I won't give in."

 "You are welcome to try.
 Let us see if you are going to be of the same opinion in a month.
-In the meantime...."
+In the meantime..."

 He stopped whatever he was about to say, eyes wide.
 His gaze moved sharply from Rin to the only door of the room.